 Being a programmer varies.
-A lot - based on technology, sector, location, employment status, and a million other factors.
-Still, since programmers are everywhere in popular culture, there are a ton of stereotypes and generalisations about what they are like and what they do.
+A lot.
+Based on technology, sector, location, employment status, and a million other factors.
+But since programmers are everywhere in popular culture, there are a ton of stereotypes and generalizations about what they are like and what they do.

-To give you a more realistic image of their tasks, qualities and challenges, we’re going to debunk 5 common stereotypes about programmers.
+To give you a more realistic image of their tasks, qualities and challenges, we’re going to debunk five common stereotypes about programmers.
 Let’s cut to the chase.

 1. Programmers are boring and have a dull job

-This might be the most common stereotype of all, and also the one that cannot be further from the truth.
-Programmers may not express themselves like a poet or a painter does, for sure.
-They are rather like applied artists when they work around a particularly challenging problem.
+This common stereotype cannot be further from the truth.
+Programmers may not express themselves like a poet or a painter for sure.
+They are more like applied artists when they work around a particularly challenging problem.

-Optimising code requires a good amount of creativity too.
-First, the code has to work, but once that’s done, you can figure out tricks and techniques to make it run faster or to make it consume less memory.
-You can also take things to the next level, and consider how other people will view your code.
-Writing beautiful, easy-to-read code is an art of its own, and it’s a highly creative activity.
+Optimizing code requires a good amount of creativity too.
+First, the code has to work, but once that’s done, you can figure out tricks and techniques to make it run faster or consume less memory.
+You can also take things to the next level and consider how other people will view your code.
+Writing beautiful, easy-to-read code is an art and a highly creative activity.

 2. Programmers know everything IT

 Many people think that because you are a programming specialist, you know everything there is to know about computers.
-If you spend so much time next to a computer, you must know all the secrets of this mystical machine, right?
+If you spend so much time next to a computer, you must know all the secrets of this mystical machine.
 Well, not really.

 Sure, as a developer, you know how to deal with computers.
 And you’ll likely know some tips and tricks to fix some issues.
 But you’re not even close to an electrician or an engineer.
 However, when people learn what you do for a living, you might be asked to fix some cords, look into buggy apps, or try to fix old, overheated PCs.

-But even the allrounder IT guy who can just fix everything is a myth.
-Less and less generalists exist in the IT sector, and programmers are usually more steered towards one type of specialisation as well.
+But even the all-rounder IT guy who can fix everything is a myth.
+Fewer generalists exist in the IT sector, and programmers are usually more steered towards one type of specialisation.
 You can be focused on web development, app design, or test automation.
-There’s likely a field where your knowledge is more vast than your peers’, and that’s a wonderful thing.
+There’s likely a field where your knowledge is more vast than your peers, and that’s a beautiful thing.

-3. Programmers just write the code and then they're done
+3. Programmers just write the code and their job is done

-People tend to think that a programmer can write a code, hit send, and rest.
+People think a programmer can write a code, hit send, and rest.
 But delivering the product is just the beginning.
 As with any job, there’s so much more to a programmer’s daily work than just the coding.

-To complete projects is a challenge for programmers, because programming is never really finished.
-There are bugs to be fixed.
-There are iterations that you’ll likely have to make.
-The timeframe of programming is a vague thing, and there’s always some uncertainty around when it really ends.
+Completing projects is a challenge for programmers because programming is never really finished.
+There are bugs to be fixed, and there are iterations that you’ll likely have to make.
+The programming timeframe is vague, and there’s always some uncertainty around when it ends.

 Testing if the code works fine is just as important as writing it.
-Programmers can therefore spend a lot of time updating current programs and running tests to find bugs, just to see if everything runs smoothly.
-So to say that they are done when the code is done, is just a myth.
+Programmers can therefore spend a lot of time updating current programs and running tests to find bugs to see if everything runs smoothly.
+So to say that they are done when the code is done is just a myth.

-DevOps specialist programmers are also into promoting and maintaining the software, and have control over the full software development cycle.
+DevOps specialist programmers are also into promoting and maintaining the software and have control over the entire software development cycle.

-Plus, a programmer will spend significant time on staying up to date with technology.
-They can be researching, exchanging ideas, going to conferences or contributing on open source projects.
-As technology continues to grow, programmers need to keep up with frameworks, tools, and libraries, because these become outdated pretty quickly.
-As a programmer, you have to do your best to get used to these changes fast and efficiently.
+Plus, a programmer will spend significant time staying up to date with technology.
+They can be researching, exchanging ideas, attending conferences or contributing to open source projects.
+As technology continues to grow, programmers need to keep up with frameworks, tools, and libraries because these become outdated quickly.
+As a programmer, you must do your best to get used to these changes rapidly and efficiently.

 4. Programmers are antisocial

-When people think of a stereotypical programmer, they picture a guy who doesn’t talk much, and just sits at his desk all day.
-But it has always been necessary for programmers to have great social and soft skills.
+When people think of a stereotypical programmer, they picture a guy who doesn’t talk much and sits at his desk all day.
+But it has always been necessary for programmers to have excellent social and soft skills.

-Networking, collaborating and presenting in front of people are just a few things a programmer has to do in order to build a solid career.
-While programmers do really sit a lot at their desks, they do a lot of social things while they’re there.
-They work together with a number of different specialists and teams to understand a business problem, or to work out a product’s development timeline.
-They do collaborative problem solving on a daily basis.
+Networking, collaborating and presenting in front of people are just a few things a programmer has to do to build a solid career.
+While programmers sit at their desks, they do a lot of social stuff while they’re there.
+They work with several specialists and teams to understand a business problem or work out a product’s development timeline.
+They do collaborative problem solving daily.

 At Codecool, we understand how important it is for students to prepare for the demands of the current job market.
-We actually started our school to bring education closer to workplace demand and culture.
+We started our school to bring education closer to workplace demand and culture.
 Our students work in groups and on their own, too.
-At Codecool you can experience what it’s really like to work in agile teams, get used to collaborative work with others, and presenting in front of clients.
+At Codecool, you can experience what it’s like to work in agile teams, get used to collaborative work with others, and present in front of clients.

-In terms of soft skills, we put a lot of emphasis on refining presentation and project management skills, as well as communication and planning skills.
-While most universities or bootcamps aren’t putting much focus on these skills, we’ve made them an integral part of our curriculum.
+Regarding soft skills, we put a lot of emphasis on refining presentation and project management skills, as well as communication and planning skills.
+While most universities or boot camps aren’t focusing much on these skills, we’ve made them an integral part of our curriculum.

 5. Programming is men's business

-While tech is still a male-dominated industry, there is a big shift happening in the backstage already.
-More and more companies are realising the benefits of bringing women into tech, and encouraging initiatives to allow girls to enter into the world of IT.
+While tech is still a male-dominated industry, a significant shift is happening backstage.
+More and more companies realise the benefits of bringing women into tech and encouraging initiatives to allow girls to enter the world of IT.

-With the CoderGirl Scholarship we want to give girls and women a chance and the confidence to start learning tech.
-At Codecool, they’ll get the chance to learn multiple prog languages, work on lifelike projects, develop valuable hard and soft skills, and will be able to start a new tech career.
+With the CoderGirl Scholarship, we want to give girls and women a chance and the confidence to start learning tech.
+At Codecool, they’ll get the opportunity to learn multiple prog languages, work on lifelike projects, develop valuable hard and soft skills, and will be able to start a new tech career.

-We hope you now have a better picture about what it’s really like being a programmer.
+We hope you understand better what it’s like to be a programmer.
 Probably more fun than you’d have imagined, right?

-If you like what you learnt, and you want to find out whether or not programming is for you, let’s get in touch.
+If you like what you learned and want to find out whether or not programming is for you, let’s get in touch.

-At Codecool, we can take you to a guaranteed tech position in a year with our full stack dev course, and will be there supporting you all the way.
+At Codecool, we can take you to a guaranteed tech position in 10 months with our Full Stack Development Course, and we’ll be there supporting you all the way.

-We’d be happy to answer any questions you have, and help you make an informed decision.
+We’ll be happy to answer any questions to help you make an informed decision.